VAT on drinks UK: Coffee, tea and the taxman’s decree

 • Mineral water

-When HMRC refer to drinks served as part of a catering that covers everything from a wedding catering company to a pub to a fast food joint.
-For any drinks that you’re served with the intention of drinking them in a communal area, VAT will be charged as part of the total value of the dining experience.
+When HMRC refers to drinks served as part of catering services that covers everything from a wedding catering company to a pub to a fast food joint.
+For any drinks you’re served with the intention of drinking them in a communal area, VAT will be charged as part of the total value of the dining experience.

-Don't worry, we have some good news: Tea, coffee and milk that you buy in the shops for consumption at home (or buy it to take away so long as it’s cold) get the special treatment of zero-rated VAT.
+But don't worry, we have some good news: tea, coffee and milk that you buy in the shops for consumption at home (or to take away so long as it’s cold) get the special treatment of zero-rated VAT.

 Still confused?
 Keep reading to discover the specific VAT rate of the drink you have in mind and the taxation laws around it.